a-renzini/pygwb/docs/simulator.rst

     Not sure about what the above parameters do?
 Make sure to check out the `documentation <api/pygwb.simulator.html>`_ of the ``simulator`` module.

-The detectors for which data with the above signal PSD need to be simulated, have to be passed to the simulator module.
+The detectors for which data need to be simulated, have to be passed to the simulator module.
 By relying on the detector module, we instantiate various detectors below.
 We decide to use H1 and L1 as an example.
 However, note that the data can be simulated for an arbitrary amount of detectors.
 One would simply add more detectors to the ``ifo_list`` below.